 What is raw milk cheese?

 Raw milk cheese is made with unpasteurized milk.
 Raw-milk cheeses may be firm, oozy, creamy, or crumbly and can come in any shape, from wheel to block.
 For example, Parmigiano Reggiano can’t be called Parmigiano Reggiano unless it’s made from raw milk.
-Same goes for many other European cheeses, like those big, beautiful French triple-crème cheeses.
+By the same token, Parmigiano Reggiano is lactose free and the potential “risks” of raw milk are wiped away through aging of the wheels.
+Many other European cheeses, like those French triple-crème cheeses.
 Think Brie de Meaux (required by France’s Appellation d’Origine contrôlée AOC to use raw milk in their production) or high altitude Alpine hunks like Fontina, blue heaven Strachitunt and Castelmagno d’Alpeggio, to mention a few.

 What does pasteurization mean?